By Christian Lindke

 Matt Forbeck is one of the busiest freelance game designers in the hobby industry.
 His past work includes content for games ranging from Dungeons and Dragons to Deadlands and his fiction content ranges from original SF/F like Carpathia and Amortals, kid friendly media tie-in work like Endless Quest books and Secret of the Spiritkeeper, and adult media-tie in work for Wizards of the Coast and Games Workshop.
 He has also written several geek related non-fiction books including the Marvel Encyclopedia.

+Our 8th episode featured our second interview and our first with a content creator, in this case Science Fiction and Fantasy author Susan Palwick.
+Susan Palwick is an American SF/F author who began her professional career by publishing "The Woman Who Saved the World" for Isaac Asimov's Science Fiction Magazine in 1985.
 Raised in northern New Jersey, Palwick attended Princeton University and holds a Ph.D. in English Literature from Yale.
 Susan Palwick is not a prolific writer, but she is much admired by her colleagues for her consistently well written stories.
 She has won multiple awards, including the Rhysling Award (in 1985) for her poem "The Neighbor's Wife."
 She won the Crawford Award for best first novel with Flying in Place in 1993, and The Alex Award in 2006 for her second novel, The Necessary Beggar.
 Her third novel, Shelter, was published by Tor in 2007.
 Her short story collection, The Fate of Mice, has was published by Tachyon Publications.

 From the Original Star Trek Series to Jericho, fan uprisings have helped shape television entertainment.
 Shows rise and fall on more than ratings and sometimes a passionate fanbase can encourage networks to pickup or continue a show on the edge of cancellation.